How We Teach & Support

 Additional Support

-Classroom teachers are able to track students growth through pre and post tests, PAT Maths and other formative assessment tasks.
+Classroom teachers are able to track students’ growth through pre and post tests, PAT Maths and other formative assessment tasks.
 By tracking and monitoring a wide variety of data, differentiated teaching is practised across the school to ensure all students are being challenged at their own point of need.
 Students participate in small teacher focus groups based on this data to extend all capabilities of students.
 For those students who need some extra support, Holy Trinity has many programs to ensure students reach their full mathematical potential.

 The Mathematics Leader withdraws students from Years One – Five in small groups from the regular classroom to assist their mathematical understanding.
-Groups range from two to six students and the groups meet up to three times a week.
+Groups range from two to six students and the groups meet up to four times a week.
 These interactive sessions give students assistance in relevant topics, tips on how to remember the content, and help them develop the confidence to call themselves mathematicians.

 Resilient Kids